 Let’s talk about all the ways you can easily build your own zero waste bathroom…

-Some of these are affiliate links which means if you purchase something, Green Indy will get a small commission at no cost to you.
+Some of these are affiliate links which means if you purchase something, this site will get a small commission at no cost to you.
 This helps keep the site up and running.
 Thank you!

 It’s funny how zero waste suddenly brings small things into sharp perspective.
 Toothbrushes, those innocuous little things, are a gigantic burden on our environment.
 One billion plastic toothbrushes are thrown away every year in the United States alone.
 And once they end up in the landfill, they take centuries upon centuries to even begin to break down.

 Clearly, better choices need to be made.
 Thankfully, there are options.